jamesraymusic/jamesraymusic.github.io/lyrics/teach-me-tonight.md

 Graduation's almost here, my love
 Teach me tonight

-Starting with the A, B, C of it
+Starting with the ABC of it
-Right down to the X, Y and Z of it
+Right down to the XY and Z of it
 Help me solve the mystery of it
 Come one and teach me tonight